Kim Hyun-joong: 2017–present: Tours and Korean-Japanese album

 On February 4, 2019, he released a new album entitled New Way with the lead single "Why".
 On August 21, he released a Korean EP entitled SALT and on September 11, he released a Japanese EP entitled "THIS IS LOVE" which debuted at number one on the Oricon Weekly Rock Singles Chart and number two on Oricon year-end Indie Chart.
 On August 21, he embarked on a World Tour titled BIO-RHYTHM which ended on January 25, 2020.
 The tour took place in Japan, South Korea, Macau, Mexico, Bolivia, Peru and the Philippines.

 On February 5, 2020, he released a full-length Japanese album titled The Moon, The Sun and Your Song which debuted at number three on the Oricon Daily Albums Chart and Number 4 on the Oricon Weekly Albums Chart.
 He also embarked on a two-month (February and March) Japan tour of the same name.
 On February 21, he appeared in the cover of the Korean Wave Japanese Magazine Hanryu Pia for the fourth time.

-On April 14, 2020, it was announced that Kim Hyun-Joong has decided not to renew his contract with KeyEast.
-A representative from KeyEast Stated “Recently, Kim Hyun Joong’s exclusive contract expired.
-Rather than renew, we mutually decided to support each other’s futures.”
-They continued, “Kim Hyun Joong’s album activities will continue through his personal label, which he established last year.”
+On April 14, 2020, it was announced that Kim has decided not to renew his contract with KeyEast.
+A representative from KeyEast Stated "Recently, Kim Hyun-joong's exclusive contract expired.
+Rather than renew, we mutually decided to support each other's futures."
+They continued, "Kim Hyun-joong's album activities will continue through his personal label, which he established last year."

-On October 17, 2020, Kim Hyun-Joong held his first online concert, "A Bell of Blessing" and on October 19, 2020, he released his second full Korean album, a limited edition album titled "A Bell Of Blessing" which debuted at 14 on the Gaon Weekly Albums Chart.
-The title track of the Album and its music video features vocals and appearances from Kim Hyun-Joong's fans all over the world.
+On October 17, 2020, Kim held his first online concert, "A Bell of Blessing" and on October 19, 2020, he released his second full Korean album, a limited edition album titled "A Bell Of Blessing" which debuted at 14 on the Gaon Weekly Albums Chart.
+The title track of the album and its music video features vocals and appearances from Kim's fans all over the world.

-On August 12, 2022, Kim returned with the first set of songs from his 3rd full Korean album, 'MY SUN' which he said would be released in 3 sets of 4 songs each..
+On August 12, 2022, Kim returned with the first set of songs from his 3rd full Korean album, 'MY SUN' which he said would be released in 3 sets of 4 songs each.
 On August 18, 2022, he released the Japanese single album Song for a Dreamer/Super fire as insert songs for the Japanese movie Violence Action.
 The single debuted at number one on the Oricon weekly rock singles and Oricon weekly indie singles rankings, and number 18 on Billboard Japan singles chart.